ArtificialIntelligentGeneration/smart-reach/README.md

 Copyright © 2025.
 All Rights Reserved.

 ---
-*Built with ❤️ by AIG Business - Python & AI Automation Engineer*
+*Built with ❤️ by AiGen - Python & AI Automation Engineer*